When in the course of human events, it becomes necessary

 CAPA Foreign Policy Working Group

 CAPA’s Foreign Policy Working Group is engaged in several exciting campaigns to resist U.S. militarism locally and globally.
-We collaborate with incredible partners like the Midwest Nuclear Disarmament Coalition, Dissenters, Codepink, World BEYOND War, as well as multiple Palestinian rights and Filipino rights groups among others.
+We collaborate with incredible partners like the World BEYOND War, Codepink, The Quincy Institute for Responsible Statecraft, as well as multiple Palestinian rights and Filipino rights groups among others.